Monday, 19 May 2025

 Sharing understanding of justice, citizenship and democracy is an important part of our Juno Project work.

-Juno Enterprise Charitable Association was established in Autumn 1984 & was up and running, delivering benefits by 1985.
+Juno Enterprise Charitable Association was established in Autumn 1984 and was up and running, delivering benefits by 1985.
 The Association went on to become a registered charity, charity number: 1169031.
 In Autumn 2024 Juno Enterprise celebrated 40 years of achievements.
 During that time funding was gained from the National Lottery to deliver a programme: "Out to Learn", it was a huge, popular success

 Above: learning about natural and cultural heritage, South Yorkshire